eguomin/diSPIMFusion/README.md

 The fusion of the dual-view images mainly includes the image registration and joint deconvolution, and is computational heavy.
 So GPU-based parallel computing has been developed using C/C++ and CUDA, and compiled to console applications at the user level.
 Along with a few other macros/scripts, the applications are deployed as a ready-to-use portable package [diSPIMFusion](https://github.com/eguomin/diSPIMFusion/releases), including:

-- 3D orentation: image rotation and interpolation.
+- 3D orientation: image rotation and interpolation.
 - Image registration.
 - Joint deconvolution.
 - Maximum intensity projection (MIP): choices for 2D and 3D MIP.